datacarpentry/R-ecology-lesson/README.md

 ## Organization of the repository

 The lessons are written in Rmarkdown format.
-A Makefile generates the corresponding html page for each lesson by running rmarkdown from within R. In the process, rmarkdown creates an intermediate markdown file.
-These are removed by the Makefile to avoid clutter.
+A Makefile generates the corresponding html page for each lesson using the rmarkdown package from within R.

 The Makefile also generates a "code handout" file that is intended to be distributed to the participants.
 This file includes some of the examples used